 While working on the interface of a website or mobile app, our designers think not only about beauty, aesthetics, and the latest trends, but also about how people perceive structure and content, and react to it.
-Today we will talk about the magic formula "3C" in the interface design (colour, contrast, content), aspects that have a big impact on creating a user-friendly and intuitive interface.
+Today we will talk about the magic formula "3C" in the interface design (

 - Increase brand recognition;